kstanfo00/Robot-Arm/README.md

 https://docs.google.com/document/d/1CdptpyJqh2Pm-v1EEjkJoalSwdlUqXYwMQoneZT_n74/edit?usp=sharing

 ### Reflection
+First of all, our project was technically a success because at the beginning, in November, we created the success statement which was “The arm will be able to throw the plane at least 5 feet.” and we technically completed it by throwing from the hallway above the lab down into it and traveling over 5 feet.
+Does that mean that we are satisfied with our final product?
+Of course not!
+We got saved by the grace of our past selves and were completely lucky that we made our success statement what it was.
+Our project had quite a few flaws, but so we don’t get too depressed, I’ll go over the better aspects first.
+Good Stuff:
+The code worked completely well and did what we wanted.
+The claw that held the airplane in place also worked pretty flawlessly even though we borrowed the inspiration from Jakob Weder.
+The onshape was mostly solid except for the fact that everything broke at the end.
+It was a creative idea that had lots of potential.
+Bad stuff:
+Our main problem was the mechanics.
+The servos were not powerful enough to lift our arm even with 2 of them, one on either side.
+The arm might have been too heavy, mostly because of the servo on top.
+The other problem was the friction caused by the gears which made it difficult to start the raising.
+If we gave the robot arm a bit of a boost, it would raise, but we would prefer that to not be the case.
+Lastly, we chose the wrong gear ratio.
+We geared down to get more speed, but that sacrificed torque which was a problem.
+Looking back, we should have just stayed with a 1:1 gear ratio.
+Reflection:
+Grant: If I did this project again, I would spend at least another week on testing and prototyping to see if the project was more plausible before going on to onshape and code.
+I now see how valuable the planning time is and if we had planned gear ratios correctly, we could have made a much better project.
 Klei: Since this assignment was a long term assignment, we had less short term stress and we were very unproductive at times.
 I have learned to focus more on assignments because of this project, and to put an emphasis on meeting our deadlines.
 The thing I struggled with the most was cad.
 One way I struggled was matching our designs and measurements to come to life in cad.
 I also learned a lot about communication skills, because there were times where me and grant weren't on the same page.
 If I could go back in time to when we started the project, I probably wouldn't have changed much about it.
 We definetly didn't pick the hardest project, but it still challenged and taught us valuable skills.